 Major new research from the World Travel & Tourism Council (WTTC) has revealed that as the global travel and tourism sector begins to recover from the ravages of the COVID-19 pandemic, its contribution to the global economy could reach USD8,6 trillion this year.

 The Omicron outbreak and the fragmented travel restrictions in response to the new variant have negatively impacted Europeans' travel confidence at the beginning of 2021.
 However, travel sentiment across Europe shows more resilience, with signs of optimism for the early summer months.

-A total of 89 deals were announced in the global travel and tourism sector during November of this year, which is a decrease of 23,3 percent over 116 deals announced during the previous month, according to GlobalData, a leading data and analytics company.
+A total of 1,080 deals were announced in the global travel and tourism sector during 2021, which is an improvement of 1,3 percent over the 1,066 deals announced during 2020, according to GlobalData, a leading data and analytics company.

 Following comprehensive analysis and research, the World Travel & Tourism Council (WTTC) has launched a new groundbreaking report which provides clear recommendations to governments and identifies four key digital solutions to restore international mobility.